 SIAN ANELA MARISA BRADWELL

 I used to lie on the bed with her and show her beautiful coloured pictures of tiger cubs playing, and, for effect, demonstrate how tigers growl.
-At the age of 5 months, she started growling at birds, squirrels, kittens and other small animals which used to come into our garden.
-It was funny to hear the sound come from such a tiny girl.
+At the age of 5 months, she started growling at birds, squirrels, kittens and other small animals which used to come into our garden as we looked out of the bedroom window to the back yard.
+It was so funny to hear the sound come from such a tiny girl.
 At the age of 6 months, she tried to imitate Donald Duck, as I used to do.

 She was the centre of our universe.